24 cm SK L/40

 The 24 cm Schnelladekanone Länge 40, abbreviated as 24 cm SK L/40, was a German naval gun developed in the years before World War I that armed a number of the Imperial German Navy's pre-dreadnought battleships and armored cruisers.
-Later guns removed from these ships were converted to coastal artillery and were used during World War I and World War II.
+Later; a number of these guns were removed from naval ships and converted to coastal artillery; which would see service during World War I and World War II.
 The actual bore diameter was 23.8 cm, but the classification system for artillery rounded up to the next highest centimeter.

 History

+The first L/40 24 cm Krupp gun was tested in 1892.

 The 24 cm SK L/40 was designed in 1894 and produced in 1898 by Krupp for the Imperial German Navy.
 Krupp also produced a variant of the 24 cm SK L/40 for the Austro-Hungarian Navy called the 24 cm L/40 K94 which armed coastal defense ships, pre-dreadnought battleships and armored cruisers.
 Skoda later produced the Škoda 24 cm L/40 K97 and the Škoda 24 cm L/40 K/01 under license.
 Krupp 24 cm guns also armed coastal defense ships of the Royal Netherlands Navy.